scalableminds/webknossos-libs/README.md

 * `wkcuber.compress`: Compress WKW cubes for efficient file storage (especially useful for segmentation data)
 * `wkcuber.metadata`: Create (or refresh) metadata (with guessing of most parameters)
 * `wkcuber.recubing`: Read existing WKW cubes in and write them again specifying the WKW file length.
 Useful when dataset was written e.g. with file length 1.
+* `wkcuber.check_equality`: Compare two WKW datasets to check whether they are equal (e.g., after compressing a dataset, this task can be useful to double-check that the compressed dataset contains the same data).
 * Most modules support multiprocessing

 ## Supported input formats